 Try out an escape room at home!
 With over 40, simple, DIY ideas, check the link below.

 Looking for some more learning activities to do at home?
-These choice boards offer children options as they guide their learning.
-Fun, engaging, and all activities can be done at home with minimal materials.
+Below are more fun, engaging activities that can be done at home or the classroom.